What it takes to run a successful family business

-There are over 2 million small businesses in Australia and Government research shows 87% of them are family businesses.
+There are over 2 million small businesses in Australia and government research shows 87% of them are family businesses.
 While they have a lot in common with other small businesses, family owned and operated businesses also face their own challenges and rewards.
-We look at what makes a successful family business and offer tips on how yours can be too.

 Characteristics of success